-The BMW Group has chosen IAA Cars 2017 in Frankfurt to present the modern racing essence of a MINI - in the form of the MINI John Cooper Works GP Concept.
+Press release 6 September 2017 EMBARGO: 6 September 2017 (00.01 CET) The MINI John Cooper Works GP Concept: Racing without compromise.
+MINI presents design study at the IAA Cars 2017.
+Munich.
+The BMW Group has chosen the IAA Cars 2017 show in Frankfurt a.
+M. to present the modern racing essence of a MINI - in the shape of the MINI John Cooper Works GP Concept.
 Inspired by the carmaker's legendary triumphs in the Monte Carlo Rally exactly 50 years ago, this design study embodies undiluted dynamic flair and the ultimate in driving fun - on both the race track and the road.
 The concept car picks up the baton from the 2012 MINI John Cooper Works GP and 2006 MINI Cooper S with John Cooper Works GP Kit.
-Produced in strictly limited numbers (2,000 examples worldwide for each), these two models explored the outer limits of their performance capability at the time.
+Produced in strictly limited numbers (2,000 examples each), these two models explored the outer limits of their performance capability at the time.
 "The MINI John Cooper Works GP Concept is all about the unfettered feeling of driving and levels of performance found in motor sport competition," says Peter Schwarzenbauer, Member of the Board of Management of BMW AG, responsible for MINI, Rolls-Royce and BMW Motorrad.
 "This is driving fun in its purest form."
 The design - compact proportions and sporting agility.

+The design of the MINI John Cooper Works GP Concept majors on purity and emotional richness.
 Significantly wider than the current MINI, the design study exudes dynamism and power.
 Large front and rear aprons, side skirts and a prominent roof spoiler create a confident appearance.
-The use of lightweight materials such as carbon fibre optimises the car's power-to-weight ratio whilst evenly balanced weight distribution ensures MINI's signature go-kart handling.
+The use of lightweight materials such as carbon fibre optimises the car's power-to-weight ratio.
+And evenly balanced weight distribution is a ticket to MINI's signature go-kart feeling.
 "If you know about MINI, you'll be aware of the brand's long and successful history in motor sport," says Adrian van Hooydonk, Senior Vice President BMW Group Design.
 "The MINI John Cooper Works GP Concept brings together the full suite of defining MINI design features and showcases them at their sportiest and most exciting.
 What we're looking at here is maximum performance, maximum MINI."
+Company Bayerische Motoren Werke Aktiengesellschaft Postal address BMW AG 80788 München The front end.